WPPlugins/wp-clap/readme.txt

 = How to display the number of claps in the index? =

+There are 2 ways to display the number of claps:

+1. In the 'Setting->WP-Clap' page, check the option 'Auto insert frequency into post and excerpt' of 'Display', and the number of claps will be inserted into the right top of the post and excerpt.
+Posts can be also clapped here.

-You can use the function get_wp_claps().
+2. You can use the function get_wp_claps().
 Go to Installation to learn the parameters of this function.

 = Widget =